-Many people have been injured, blinded, or killed when the airbags sprayed metal or plastic shrapnel.
+Many people have endured injury, blindness, or died when the airbags sprayed metal or plastic shrapnel.
 In October 2014, the government added 4.74 million U.S.-market vehicles sold by Toyota, Honda, Mazda, BMW, Nissan and General Motors to the Takata airbag recall list.
-As of May 20, 2015, more than 30 million vehicles from 11 automotive manufacturers have been recalled for the defective airbags.
+As of May 20, 2015, over 30 million vehicles from 11 automotive manufacturers are being recalled for the defective airbags.
 You can see the full list of recalled cars here.

-The Takata airbag defect has been linked to at least 6 deaths and more than 120 injuries, beginning as long ago as 2001.
+They have linked the Takata airbag defect to at least 6 deaths and over 120 injuries, beginning as long ago as 2001.

 How the Takata defective airbag recall catastrophe came about:

-- Takata developed a new type of airbag in an effort to make airbags more compact and to reduce toxic fumes.
-Explosives commonly used in fertilizer inflate these new airbags, which are encased in a metal canister.
+- Takata developed a new airbag to make airbags more compact and to reduce toxic fumes.
+Explosives used in fertilizer inflate these new airbags located in a metal canister.

 - In 2004, the first documented Takata airbag explosion occurred in a Honda Accord in Alabama, shooting out metal fragments and injuring the car’s driver.

-- After more airbag explosions were reported to Honda, it began confidentially settling claims with people injured by the airbags.
+- After more drivers reported airbag explosions to Honda, it began confidentially settling claims with people injured by the airbags.

 - Honda issued a safety recall in late 2008, but for only a small portion of its vehicles equipped with these defective airbags.

 - Only after even more Takata airbag ruptures, some deadly, did Honda recall 510,000 more vehicles.
 But that was only the beginning.
 Each year since the first small recall in 2008, Honda has increased its recalled vehicles both in number and in model.

 - Ultimately, nine automakers issued recalls for over 6 million vehicles across the car spectrum.